shailja-thakur/TiME/README.md

 ## Method Overview

 Unlike images and text, a univariate ordered sequences of numbers are not as intuitive to humans for making sense of the model outcome.
 TiME is a time-series based model outcome explanation technique.
 Give a univariate input instance, the method assigns scores to input time units based on their sensitivity toward the output class.
-The method is based on a related work (https://arxiv.org/abs/1806.07421) that attributes scores as an expectation over the weighted random input subsamples where the weights are the model's confidence in the target class.
+The method is based on a related work (https://arxiv.org/abs/2006.09504 and https://arxiv.org/abs/1806.07421) that attributes scores as an expectation over the weighted random input subsamples where the weights are the model's confidence in the target class.
 However, unlike (https://arxiv.org/abs/1806.07421), to retain the temporal structural in the the input sub-samples.
 <!-- This is followed by adding gaussian noise, which helps avoid the introduction of spurious evidence in the sub-samples.  -->
 <!-- ![](TiME-overview.png) -->